High Commission of India, Islamabad

 The High Commission of the Republic of India in Islamabad is the diplomatic mission of India to Pakistan.
-From 1976–1989, 1999–2004, and 2007–2008, the mission was known as the Embassy of India, Islamabad due to Pakistan's withdrawal or suspension from the Commonwealth of Nations during those time periods.
-Indo-Pakistani diplomatic relations were suspended on two separate occasions, in 1971 due to the Indo-Pakistani war of 1971, and from 2001–2003 due to the 2001 Indian Parliament attack and 2001–2002 India–Pakistan standoff In 2019, in response to India's revocation of the special status of Jammu and Kashmir, Pakistan downgraded diplomatic ties with India.
-Since then, the diplomatic mission is being headed by a Chargé d'affaires.
-The incumbent Charge d'affaires is Geetika Srivastava, who is also the first woman to head the Indian diplomatic mission to Pakistan.
+From 1976 to 1989, 1999 to 2004, and 2007 to 2008, the mission was known as the Embassy of India, Islamabad due to Pakistan's withdrawal or suspension from the Commonwealth of Nations during those time periods.
+Indo-Pakistani diplomatic relations were suspended on two occasions, in 1971 due to the Indo-Pakistani war of 1971, and from 2001 to 2003 due to the 2001 Indian Parliament attack and 2001–2002 India–Pakistan standoff.
+In 2019, in response to India's revocation of the special status of Jammu and Kashmir, Pakistan downgraded diplomatic ties with India.
+Since then, the diplomatic mission is being headed by a chargé d'affaires.
+The incumbent charge d'affaires is Geetika Srivastava, who is also the first woman to head the Indian diplomatic mission to Pakistan.

 Location

 The Indian High Commission is located in the G-5 Diplomatic Enclave, Islamabad.